CGFS93/MechaCar_Statistical_Analysis/README.md

 </p>

-- What statistical test would you use to test the hypothesis?
+#### What statistical test would you use to test the hypothesis?
 And why?

 <p align="center">

-The best statistical test for this would be two-sample t-tests.
+A two-sample t-tests would be appropiate for the hypothesis.
+Multiple samples is desirable to minimize bias and optimize accurate results.

 </p>

-- What data is needed to run the statistical test?
+#### What data is needed to run the statistical test?

 <p align="center">

-We would need to gather cubic space data from the carrying compartments of all MechaCar prototypes, as well as from all major competitor vehicles.
+A **multiple linear regression** would be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on price.

 </p>